 What if I want to teach primary or secondary school math?
 You may want to consider a double major in Mathematics and Educational Studies or a Minor in Educational Studies.
 The Educational Studies programs are run by the College of Education.
-For more information, go to https://coe.tcu.edu/graduate-degree-programs/educational-studies/.
-You can also find some information below in Section 9.
+For more information, go to https://coe.tcu.edu/academics/majors-minors/educational-studies.php.